eirikst/master-frontend/README.md

 See the License for the specific language governing permissions and limitations under the License.

-and uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.txt)

 ### Ludi uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.txt)